-In terms of the digital marketing and internet media, the Group will follow the development trend of internet media by tapping into quality media resources, strengthen the technical iterative operation of intelligent programming advertising placement platform and improve the visible placing effect, and to enhance clients' placing effect and brand influence on the internet by the professional capacity of precision communication. www.boosj.com will keep focusing on the development of vertical areas of children's talents and the healthy life of the middle-aged and elderly.
-It will continue to improve the marketing and operating capabilities by enriching video content products, expanding distribution channels, and integrating online platform contents with offline activity resources.
+In terms of digital marketing and internet media, the Group will follow the development trend of the industry, try new forms of communication resources for the application of media convergence technology, and enhance clients' placing effect and brand influence on the internet by the professional capacity of precision communication. www.boosj.com will keep focusing on the development of vertical areas of children's talents and the healthy life of the middle-aged and elderly.
+It will continue to improve the marketing and operating capabilities by enriching content products, expanding distribution channels, and integrating online video content with offline activity resources.